puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/firefox.md

 - History
 - Downloads
+- Cookies
+- Addons

-- Cookies (You have to use the artemis [api](../../API/overview.md) in order to collect Cookie information.)
+You have to use the artemis [api](../../API/overview.md) in order to collect:

+- Cookies
+- Addons

 Other parsers: